Sports Endurance Drinks and Collagen Protein for Enhanced Performance

-Endurance is “the act, quality or power of withstanding hardship or stress”.
-Due to significant differences in fitness levels and other variables amongst athletes, an “endurance” event means different things to different people.
-The Aussie Gelatin Company refers to, “endurance activities” as exercise or an event that exceeds 60-90 minutes.
-This is commonly the time that an individual requires supplementing nutrition to continue to function optimally.
+Endurance is the act, quality or power of withstanding hardship or stress.
+Due to significant differences in fitness levels and other variables amongst athletes, an endurance event means different things to different people.
 To overcome dehydration, heat stress and muscle cramps we encourage athletes to take a scientific formulated electrolyte and carbohydrate drink.

 Endurance activities place increased nutritional and hydration demands on your body.
 There are higher requirements for water, carbohydrate and protein, minerals and electrolytes, throughout training and during the day to reduce fatigue.

 Hot days, dehydration, sweating and a depletion of muscle glycogen are major contributors to reduced performance during prolonged exercise.1

 Hydration during exercise is important to avoid heat stress, impaired cognitive function, fatigue and lower performance.
 Water is often used during activities lasting <70 minutes.
 Outside of this, carbohydrate and electrolyte replacement has been shown to assist in maintaining performance and speeding recovery (i.e. supporting rapid refuelling of muscle glycogen and reducing muscle cramps etc).

 Carbohydrate is the main fuel source for exercise, especially during prolonged and high-intensity exercise.
 The body stores carbohydrate as glycogen in the muscles and liver, however, its’ storage capacity is limited.
 When carbohydrate stores are inadequate to meet the fuel needs of a workout this results in fatigue, impaired performance, reduced concentration and even reduced immune function.2